-Lazard London Directors' Pension Scheme Update to members and Summary Funding Statement for the years to 31 December 2019 and 31 December 2020
+Lazard London Directors' Pension Scheme Update to members and Summary Funding Statement for the year to 31 December 2021

-The Trustees of the Lazard London Directors' Pension Scheme ("the Scheme") are pleased to be able to provide members with details of the results of the recently completed triennial funding valuation of the Scheme, which was carried out as at 31 December 2019, together with an update as at 31 December 2020.
+The Trustees of the Lazard London Directors' Pension Scheme ("the Scheme") are pleased to be able to provide members with the Scheme's Summary Funding Statement for the year to 31 December 2021.
+This statement is based on the Scheme Actuary's approximate update of the last triennial funding valuation of the Scheme which was carried out as at 31 December 2019.